ajayprakashm/Anomaly_detection_examples/readme.md

 # Anomaly detection on NYC taxi dataset
 This dataset is downloaded from Kaggle.
-Read the readme Document for IMS Bearing Data for further information on the experiment and available data.

 ## Objective
 To find the anomaly in taxi data for certain events